dotnet-presentations/aspnetcore-for-beginners/Tutorial/3-Update Pages/update-VS.md

     }
     ```

-1. Right click on a red line and select **Quick Actions and Refactorings**.
+1. Right click on a red line and select **Quick Actions and Refactorings** on the [Display] attribute.

     ![](images/refactor_VS.png)